Skip to content

 Highlights & Insights

-• Low-Frequency Perturbations = Robustness: The \(L_1\) constraint in \(\mathcal{L}_{\text{noise}}\) naturally guides the model to learn a low-frequency perturbation distribution, which is both more efficient and more resistant to counter-attacks than a fixed \(L_\infty\) budget.
+• Low-frequency Perturbations via \(L_1\): The \(L_1\) constraint in \(\mathcal{L}_{\text{noise}}\) encourages the model to learn low-frequency perturbation distributions, which is more robust than fixed \(L_\infty\) budgets against common image processing.

 Limitations & Future Work